 ONO – begins in L-grip, finishes in reverse grip

 LING – begins in L-grip, hops to reverse grip, finishes in L-grip

 In conclusion, if you just want to call them all E pirouettes, that’s cool.

-Each of the female names of these skills (Lin, Bi, and Ling) were formerly credited in the code of points but disappeared along the way, probably because of conspiracies, but you will commonly hear Lin, Bi, and Ling all used in women’s gymnastics.
+Each of the female names of these skills (Lin, Bi, and Ling) were formerly credited in the code of points but disappeared along the way, probably because of conspiracies against the Chinese, but you will commonly hear Lin, Bi, and Ling all used in women’s gymnastics.